 Course Typically Offered: Fall, Spring, and Summer

-This honors course offers highly motivated students an enriched exploration of the history of motion pictures from 1945 to the present through a critical examination of the technical, aesthetic, social, political, and economic factors that have an impact on production, distribution, and exhibition of film.
+This honors course offers students an enriched exploration of the history of motion pictures from 1948 to the present through a critical examination of the technical, aesthetic, social, political, and economic factors that have an impact on production, distribution, and exhibition of film.
 It explores the cinema of the post-WWII era, through major international movements of the 1950s and 1960s, to the development of the new Hollywood of the 1970s, concluding with the globalization and digitalization of film culture in the twenty-first century.
 UC CREDIT LIMITATION: Credit for FILM 112 or FILM 112H.

 FILM 211: Identity and Film: Race, Class, Gender and Sexuality